rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 [www.kernel.org](https://www.kernel.org)

-This site maintains a listing of web sites mirroring the kernel source, as well as tons of other open-source software, distributions and general-purpose utilities.
+This site maintains a listing of web sites mirroring the kernel source, as well as tons of other open source software, distributions and general-purpose utilities.

 The list of mirrors is maintained at: